 .webp)

 Modern kitchens blend cooking with social interaction.
-Layout decisions—like placing the sink or cooktop on an island—support connection with guests and family while cooking.
+Layout decisions—like placing the sink on an island—can support connection with guests and family while you cook.

 Streamline the Dishwashing Zone